olitrussle/trussle.github.io/jobs/designer.md

 You will obsess about the customer, making sure the business is driven by user need.
 Your curiosity to experiment with interfaces and behaviour will make us a unique service.
 And your knowledge of UI/UX principles, web design and design tools will provide clever solutions to difficult problems.

 We don't want someone who hides away and churns out pixel-perfect designs on their own - we don't think it works.
-We need a collaborator who takes the initiative, talking mortgage advisers and users to figure out what needs to be done and prototyping creative but feasible solutions.
+We need a collaborator who takes the initiative, talking to mortgage advisers and users to figure out what needs to be done and prototyping creative but feasible solutions.
 We need a great communicator, sharing their ideas with our software engineers in an efficient way and supporting them as they build.

 ---